 The Langur Trail is a lovely walk, winding its way under a leafy roof many metres above.
-The Bat Cave marks the beginning of boulder forest, fantastical formations of sandstone boulders the size of houses.
+The Bat Cave marks the beginning of boulder forest, fantastical formations of sandstone the size of houses.
 One such known as Mushroom Rock afforded views over what appeared as an unbroken wooded valley.
 Birdsong rang, squirrels barked and insects of every imaginable shape and form fluttered, flew, crouched, quivered and hung but the langurs remained resolutely reclused.

-We’d made it back to where we started from, Preach Ang Thom for another cup of muddy Vietnamese coffee and road kill chicken (so named because its flattened to facilitate cooking over the charcoal fire).
+We’d made it back to where we started from, Preah Ang Thom for another cup of muddy Vietnamese coffee and road kill chicken (so named because its flattened to facilitate cooking over the charcoal fire).
 John went to look at the linga and reclining Buddha with Buntha while I arranged our pick up with Kuong.

 Phnom Kulen was an isolated island until the beginning of this century when the road was built.
-A set of steep steps up to Preah Ang Chup was the only way up before and now our destination on this our final leg of the Kulen adventure.
+A set of steep steps up to Preah Ang Chup was the only way up before and now our route on our final leg of the Kulen adventure.
 The more times I walk the different trails the more identity they assume.
-One is not like another but its beyond my ability to describe the difference.
+One is not like another but it’s beyond my ability to describe the difference.
 Suffice to say our last 5km was not the same as where we had been before and fuelled our excitement and enthusiasm to the end.
 Who needs langurs.

 Indochine Exploration organises day trips and overnight expeditions (or longer) to experience the forest and its wildlife, including langurs – sometimes.
 Either on foot or on challenging mountain bike rides.